qhho/qihengho/content/authors/admin/_index.md

 first_name: Qi Heng
 email: qi.ho@colorado.edu
 ---
-I am a PhD Student in aerospace engineering sciences at the University of Colorado Boulder.
+I am a PhD Candidate in aerospace engineering sciences at the University of Colorado Boulder.
 I am advised by Morteza Lahijanian and Zachary Sunberg.
 My research interests lie at the intersection of formal methods and planning under uncertainty.
 My goal is to enable safety-critical autonomous *partially observable cyber-physical systems* *under uncertainty* to complete complex temporal tasks while providing explicit guarantees on their safety and operational properties.

 {style="text-align: justify;"}